chena/mood-tracker/README.md

 * The project skeleton and styles are based on the example provided in [Satellizer](https://github.com/sahat/satellizer) thanks to [Sahat Yalkabov](https://github.com/sahat/).

 ## Usage

+The app is live here: [hs-mood.herokuapp.com](hs-mood.herokuapp.com).

-Clone this project, then install dependencies:
+If you want to run it locally, clone this project and install dependencies:

 ```
 npm install